 Using Layered Process Audits to Close the Loop on Safety

-According to the National Safety Council, workplace fatalities have risen 17% since 2009 after decades of steady improvement in occupational safety, outpacing workforce growth over that period.
+According to the National Safety Council, the rate of preventable workplace fatalities per 100,000 workers has flattened or risen slightly since 2009 after decades of steady improvement in occupational safety.

-Companies conducting layered process audits (LPAs) can help reverse this trend by using these verifications to identify safety nonconformances and fix them before they cause safety incidents.
+Companies conducting layered process audits (LPAs) can help get the United States get back on track reducing workplace fatalities by conducting daily checks to help identify safety nonconformances and fix them before they cause safety incidents.

 With daily checks of high-risk processes, layered process audits lead to more conversations about safety, also demonstrating leadership prioritizes safe work—both critical to creating a culture of safety.